Oregon Coast Scholars

 Do I have to be eligible for federal financial aid in order to qualify for this scholarship?

-No. The Oregon Coast Scholars Program is based on merit.
-You do not have to qualify for federal financial aid in order to be considered for the Oregon Coast Scholars program.
+No, you do not have to qualify for federal financial aid in order to be considered for the Oregon Coast Scholars program.

 What is Oregon Coast’s district?